-To achieve this qualification there's mandatory content that all learners must have successfully mastered.
-This content is shown in the table above by an asterisk () and it contributes 66.6% to the qualification grade.
+To achieve this qualification there's mandatory content in each specialist pathway that all learners must have successfully mastered.
+We've shown this content in the table above by an asterisk ().
+Its contribution to the overall grade for each pathway is: